 “As Rainforth forges a new musical future, it’s important not to divorce it from her fearless and catalytic past..
 Releasing these long-gestated ideas into the public sphere, and especially returning to the stage after over two decades, took some guts..”
 Rainforth’s new work comprises rich, blurry lullabies which flow sonorously through space, dripping searching keys over shuffling rhythms and, of course, Rainforth’s piercing but pining vocal.
 It’s a sweeping, ambient sound which recalls another strand of 80s alternative in the otherworldly ethereal wave of Liz Fraser’s work with This Mortal Coil, or even the contemporary avant-pop of Zola Jesus or Glasser.
 “Geraint David - Crack Magazine

-Lead singer and co-founder of original post punkers Maximum Joy Janine Rainforth made a welcome return to performing her music in 2014 after an absence of more than two decades.
+Lead singer and original co-founder of post punkers Maximum Joy, Janine Rainforth returned to performing music in 2014 after an absence of decades.

 Rainforth is working on a new solo album due for release later in 2021, she says it’s partly as a response to speaking publicly about the serious violent assault, her music career was cut short and how she has made a return to it, for the first time in March 2019.